Everything You Want to Know About Cannabidiol

-With the amount of CBD information (and misinformation!) out there, it can be confusing to know where to start or even what questions to ask.
+With the amount of CBD information out there, it can be confusing to know where to start or even what questions to ask.
 Whether you’ve never heard of CBD, or are a megafan, constantly pushing your friends and family to try it, we’ve got answers for you!

 Below you’ll find answers to some of the FAQs we hear most often.
 Consider this a quick and easy guide to help you navigate the shelves as a more informed CBD consumer.
-And be sure to check out our newsletter next month, where we’ll delve even deeper into the world of CBD!

 What exactly is CBD?

 CBD is one of 120+ different phytocannabinoids found in hemp plants.
 There are a variety of other very beneficial phytocannabinoids including CBA, CBG, and CBN, each of which has a slightly different combination of actions in the body.

 CBD is non-psychoactive.
 The only phytocannabinoid that is known to be psychoactive is THC.

 CBD has shown a lot of promising anti-inflammatory, analgesic, anti-neoplastic, and anti-anxiety benefits, and has been documented as an anti-epileptic.

 Is CBD from marijuana or hemp?

 CBD is naturally found in marijuana and hemp plants, both of which are variants of the cannabis sativa plant.
 In states that have legalized marijuana, CBD may be sourced from either plant, which is why it may be illegal to bring home those CBD gummies from Colorado, or California, or, well…you get the point.